server00987/gmod-unitvehicles/_for developers/Format Localization FIles/Readme.txt

 1) Python 3.11 or newer

 ---> How do I use this? <---
-1) Move the .py and .bat files into the localization folder (resource/localization)
+1) Move the .py file into the base addon folder (where "lua", "sound", "resources", etc. are)
-2) Run the .bat file!
+2) Run the .py file.
+3) Choose which file to format - "unitvehicles" is default.
+4) Confirm and done!

 ---> Important Notes <---
-1) The format can be a bit inconsistent and missing a few comments at the start.
-2) Non-translated strings, or missing strings have a prefix and are commented out.
+1) Non-translated strings, or missing strings have a prefix and are commented out.